Best Day Ever!

 - Is there a conflict between philanthropic acts and personal interest?
 Explain why or why not.

 - Why is philanthropy important?

-- Do middle schoolers have the power to change the world?
+- Do middle schoolers (or teens) have the power to make a difference in the world?
 How?

-Share out what groups wrote on each of the posters.
+Read through together what all of the groups wrote on each of the posters.
 Note themes that come up with their answers.
-Guide the discussion toward the importance of giving back and how even little things that they do make them world changers.
+Guide the discussion toward the importance of social action and generosity and how even little things that they do make them world changers.

 Exit slip: Knowing what you now know about philanthropy, common good and opportunity cost, write a couple of sentences about something that you, personally, can do to make a positive difference in the world.
 (Enter this on the Padlet.)

 Strand PHIL.II Philanthropy and Civil Society